Lawn & Plant Health Care

 Over-seeding fescue seed in the fall, will fill-in bare or thin spots and help build a thicker lawn faster.
 The turf type tall fescue seed quickly takes root in the fresh core aerated lawn and provides new life to your already established grass.

 Lawn Care Programs Starting at $40.00 Per Visit.

 Lawn Care in Auburn & Surrounding Cities

 “Our business is growing rapidly for a reason.
-Rivermoore Landscape Group comes on high recommendations from our existing client base.
+Rivermoore Lawn Care comes on high recommendations from our existing client base.
 We are reliable, dedicated, and the most capable of providing quality lawn care and plant health care services to your property.
 Pride is taken in every task we perform.
 Serving Auburn and the surrounding counties, call or email us today.